micahkepe/blog/content/gitconfig/index.md

 if you're stuck in 1975).

 {{ note(
+header="Note on Editor Variable Precedence", hidden=true,
 body='
-You can set the editor to use with the `GIT_EDITOR` environment variable, which has greater precedence than the `core.editor` configuration option:
+You can also set the editor with the `GIT_EDITOR` environment variable, which has greater precedence than the `core.editor` configuration option:

 From the `git-var(1)` man page: